Isangi: Colonial era

 Henry Morton Stanley, the first European to reach Isangi, passed through the town in December 1883 and estimated the population as 8,000.

 He described devastation caused by Arabs seeking slaves and ivory on the river.

 Although the people had begun to rebuild the town, they fled to the other bank of the river when Stanley's flotilla arrived.

 Stanley's sponsor, King Leopold II of Belgium, formally acquired rights to the Congo territory at the Conference of Berlin in 1885 and made the land his private property and named it the Congo Free State.

 Arthur Conan Doyle noted in his book The Crime of the Congo that slavery and ivory poaching continued well after the Belgians had assumed power.

 In 1888, the Zanzibar-based trader Tippu Tip's nephew Rachid established a station at Isangi to provide a base for slaving operations in the lower reaches of the Lomani and along the channels of the Lopori and Maringa rivers.

 There were positive aspects to the Arab incursion.

 At Isangi, as at other trading posts, the Arabs introduced new crops and new methods of cultivation.

 By the time the Belgians took control of the region, the Arabs had established thriving rice farms which produced a surplus of produce for sale.
 However, the new colonial administrators began requisitioning labor to work on the rubber plantations, lowering the output of rice.

 Recent times

 A 1990 book described Isangi town as being mainly controlled by one influential merchant.

 At that time, the town had supplies of water and electricity, and had a telephone system.

 A new hospital was being built.

 However, the local farmers were not allowed to sell their rice in the market.

 The merchant wanted to revert to the practice of trading rice in exchange for goods or credit in his store.

 The town is the seat of the Roman Catholic Diocese of Isangi in the Archdiocese of Kisangani.
-The Apostolic Prefecture of Isangi was established on 14 June 1951, and on 2 July 1962 was promoted as the Diocese of Isangi.
+The Apostolic Prefecture of Isangi was established on 14 June 1951; on 2 July 1962, it was promoted to the Diocese of Isangi.

 The Cathédrale Marie Médiatrice is a landmark of the city.